USS Koelsch: 1970s

 Koelsch departed her homeport on 14 June 1972 for her first extended deployment to the Mediterranean Sea, arriving at Rota, on 22 June.
 Underway later that day, the ship participated in task force operations until 6 July, interrupted by an anchorage at off Las Palmas (31 June – 1 July) and a medical evacuation at Naples (25–26 June).
 After a week of liberty at Palma de Mallorca, the ship conducted operations at sea (14–21 July) followed by an upkeep period at Naples.
 From there, Koelsch departed for the Aegean Sea to conduct carrier and ASW operations with port visits to Limnos, Greece (10–13 August) and Athens (21–26 August).
-Pausing at Palma on 2 September, the ship participated in a two-day NATO ASW operation prior to picking up a Navy Band at Barcelona to take part in a religious festival at Port Mahon, Minorca.
-Remaining at Port Mahon from 6 to 9 September, the ship then visited Rota on 12 September before returning to the Aegean to participate in a NATO amphibious exercise in the vicinity of Alexandroupoli, Greece.
+Pausing at Palma on 2 September, the ship participated in a two-day NATO ASW operation prior to picking up a Navy Band at Barcelona to take part in a religious festival at Mahón, Menorca.
+Remaining at Mahón from 6 to 9 September, the ship then visited Rota on 12 September before returning to the Aegean to participate in a NATO amphibious exercise in the vicinity of Alexandroupoli, Greece.
 Koelsch then conducted boiler repairs at Athens (26–28 September).
 Rendezvousing with other ASW forces, she conducted two days of operations followed by a port visit to Sfax, Tunisia (2–5 October).
 Reaching Barcelona on 7 October, the ship spent the next two weeks in a leave and upkeep period.
 Koelsch then participated in carrier and aircraft operations in the Tyrrhenian Sea (21-30 October), and following a two-day visit to Naples, conducted "special operations" along the Albanian Adriatic Sea Coast.
 She then participated in her second National Week exercise concluding with a two-day anchorage at Souda Bay, Crete.
 Arriving at Livorno, Italy, on 23 November for a five-day holiday port visit, the ship stopped at Toulon, France (29 November – 5 December) before heading to Gibraltar for a turnover of operational orders.
 Coming under the command of the United States Second Fleet on 10 December, Koelsch departed Gibraltar and arrived back at Newport on 18 December.